cskau/nlpwp/words.md

 ["This is Jack .","He is a Haskeller ."]
 {% endhighlight %}

 That was easy!
-Now the actual tokenization.
+Now to the actual tokenization.
 For all sentences, we have a string representing the sentence.
 We want to split this string on the space character.
 Haskell also has a function to do this, named *words*. *words* is nearly the same function as *lines*, except that it splits on spaces rather than newlines: